endaaman/tym/README.md

 ## Development

-Clone this repo and do
+Clone this repo and run

 ```
 $ autoreconf -fvi